Maker and Organiser in Folkestone, UK, He/Him

 I co-designed a major online hub and covid-safe protocol for Film & TV students that allowed them to keep making films during Covid.
 I also handled social media and set up some great remote classes with industry experts.
 It was pretty cool to work with some of the same people who taught me when I studied at Greenwich.

-I helped organise, install, promote and host over 50 exhibitions and events over two years, while also coordinating the galleries' digital marketing activities and assisting the curator.
-It was truly one of the best work placements I could have asked for!
+I helped organise, install, promote and host over 50 exhibitions and events over two years while coordinating the galleries' digital marketing activities and assisting the curator with charity initiatives and more.
+Truly one of the best student jobs I could have asked for!

 Contributed to a practice‑led research project, capturing behind-the-scenes shots, designing promotional content, and co-developing a social media campaign.
 Our efforts increased awareness of Virtual Production, emphasizing the need for standardized workflows to support emerging filmmakers.